Abieskawa/answer-sheet-studio/README.md

 3. Use **Open in Browser** to revisit `http://127.0.0.1:8000`.
 Use **Stop Server** to terminate.

 ### Windows 11
-1. Install Python 3.10+ from python.org and check “Add python.exe to PATH”.
+1. Install Python 3.13 (recommended) or 3.12/3.11/3.10 from python.org and check “Add python.exe to PATH”.
 2. Double-click `start_windows.vbs`.
 The launcher GUI will open using `pythonw`.
 3. Click **Install & Run**.
 If Windows Defender prompts for network access, allow it so the server can bind to localhost.